 Increases Efficiency: Digitizes a traditionally manual, error-prone process, saving time and reducing mistakes.

-To allow crew members to work with Descriptive Inventory, ensure they have access to the Crew App.
+To enable crew members to use the Descriptive Inventory feature, make sure they have access to the Crew App.

 If you want to work with short codes and damage symbols (helpful for faster entry):